 Go teach!, formerly The Elmer’s Teacher Club, is an amazingly loud and incredibly proud new community created to inspire, empower, motivate and support educators like YOU!
 Join me and other teachers in this community by visiting the Go Teach!
 Facebook page.

 I have been the new teacher (or staff member) several times, and no matter what it’s never fun.
 I even returned to a building for a second time and was still incredibly nervous and felt out of place for quite some time.
-Teachers aren’t always the most welcoming at the beginning of the year, even if we’re the nicest people- we’re busy getting our rooms ready, putting names on eight hundred million items, cleaning up the mess from the summer, unpacking from the summer, sweltering in the heat… I digress.
+Teachers aren’t always the most welcoming at the beginning of the year, even if we’re the nicest people- we’re busy getting our rooms ready, putting names on eight hundred million items, cleaning up the mess from the summer, unpacking from the summer, sweltering in the heat, and just busy and stressed.
 New teachers, including the new-to-your-building teachers, are walking in stressed, probably busier than you are because they also have to do all of the above on top of learning everything new, and are feeling a certain amount of apprehension about the situation.
 They’re wondering who is going to help them out and show them where the staff bathroom is.
-They’re wondering if they are going to get along well with their grade level partners.
-They’re wondering if things are going to be managed differently in this building than the building they student taught at or that they were at before (newsflash: they will be different).
+They’re not certain if they are going to get along well with their grade level partners.
+There’s apprehension about things being managed differently in this building than the building they student taught at or that they were at before (newsflash: they will be different).
 Because of these reasons, it’s great when a grade level, or a committee like a Sunshine Committee, can welcome these staff members with a little something.
 Sure, something that all of the new people get isn’t the most special, but it does show that you took that step to do something for them; to make them feel wanted.
 Here are some of my favorite ideas for new teachers welcome gifts.